-1. Steady and unsteady pressure measurements including pressure sensitive paints.
-These are limited to wing surface measurements and so do not provide information on off-surface flow and the nature of the vortices.

-- 2. Surface flow visualisation.
+- 1. Force balances can provide time-averaged integral quantities, but are not useful for understanding flow physics in general. - 2.
+Steady and unsteady pressure measurements including pressure sensitive paints.
+These are limited to wing surface measurements and so do not provide information on off-surface flow and the nature of the vortices. - 3.
+Surface flow visualisation.
 Oil flow visualisation gives an indication of surface streamlines, but only in a time averaged sense.
-Tufts also give an indication of surface streamlines and can reveal flow separation and reattachment, but are limited with the response time in unsteady flows and can also be intrusive. - Off surface flow visualisation (smoke/dye).
-This can provide useful information on shear layer structures and vortex breakdown, but extra care should be taken in interpreting the streakline patterns in unsteady flows. - 4.
+Tufts also give an indication of surface streamlines and can reveal flow separation and reattachment, but are limited with the response time in unsteady flows and can also be intrusive. - 4.
+Off surface flow visualisation (smoke/dye).
+This can provide useful information on shear layer structures and vortex breakdown, but extra care should be taken in interpreting the streakline patterns in unsteady flows. - 5.
 Multi-hole velocity probes.
-These can measure three-components of mean velocity, but are intrusive and can cause premature breakdown. - 5.
+These can measure threecomponents of mean velocity, but are intrusive and can cause premature breakdown. - 6.
 Hot-wire anemometry.
-This can provide unsteady velocity components but can be intrusive. - 6.
+This can provide unsteady velocity components but can be intrusive. - 7.
 LDV and PIV.
 These are non-intrusive point and field measurements respectively of velocity vectors in a plane.
 Seeding of vortical flow near the axis becomes problematic with increasing speed in air flows.

-2.2 CFD Techniques
+2.2.
+CFD techniques

 It has been well documented that CFD has developed at a rapid pace over the past 30 years.
-With developments in algorithms and computers it is possible to simulate complex flows on real aircraft using cheap computers.
-A recent NATO technical organisation (RTO) working group has examined the predictive capability for vortical flows on generic delta wing configurations (AVT 80) [2].
+With developments in algorithms and computers it is possible to simulate complex flows on real aircraft using low cost computers.
+A recent NATO technical organisation (RTO) working group (AVT-080) has examined the predictive capability for vortical flows on generic delta wing configurations [30].

-- 1. Euler simulations can predict vortex breakdown and vortical interactions when a sharp leading edge is used, fixing the separation point.
-No secondary separation can be predicted since this is due to boundary layer separation having the effect of shifting the primary vortex closer to the wing leading edge.
-In addition the strength of the leading edge vortex is strongly dependent on the grid used.
+- 1. Euler simulations can predict vortex breakdown and vortical interactions when a sharp leading edge is used, fixing the separation point [10].
+No secondary separation can be predicted since this is due to boundary layer separation, which has the effect of shifting the primary vortex closer to the wing leading edge.
+In addition the strength of the leading edge vortex is strongly dependent on the grid used [29].
 However, for sharp leading edges this level of modelling is useful for evaluating qualitative behaviour at a low cost. - 2.
 Unsteady RANS simulations can give good prediction for the secondary separation although the prediction of primary separation and vortex formation for rounded leading edge wings has not received much attention in the literature.
 A major problem with URANS is the prediction of the levels of turbulence in the vortex itself which can strongly influence the development of breakdown.
-Ad-hoc treatments [3] can be used to limit production in regions of high vorticity but the turbulence levels after breakdown are still too high, making the simulation of the helical instability questionable.
+Ad-hoc treatments [5] can be used to limit production in regions of high vorticity but the turbulence levels after breakdown are still too high, making the simulation of the helical instability questionable.